-This modification to an existing major stationary source is not major because the emissions increase is less than the PSD significant levels.
-Therefore, pursuant to 326 IAC 2-2, the PSD requirements do not apply.
+This modification to an existing major stationary source would not have been major because the emissions increase is less than the PSD significant levels, and consequently the PSD requirements would not have applied to this modification (the addition of a thermal oxidizer).
+However, according to the August, 2008 and March, 2010 stack test results and actual DDGS production for calendar year 2010, actual emissions of VOC for the DDGS cooler system have exceeded 40 tons per year.
+Therefore, pursuant to 326 IAC 2-2, the PSD requirements do apply to the DDGS cooler.